-- Explore the most beautiful places on Earth from Ha Long Bay, Khao Sok National Park, K'gari and the Whitsundays
+- Explore the most beautiful places on Earth from Ha Long Bay, Khao Sok National Park and K'garito the Whitsundays

-- Bliss out on the beautiful beaches of Koh Phangan, Gili Trawangan, Lombok, Bondi, Bay and much more!
+- Bliss out on the beautiful beaches of Koh Phangan, Gili Trawangan, Bondi, Ha Long Bay and much more!

-- Snorkel with tropical fish on the Great Barrier Reef, see dolphins in Bali and meet the koalas on Phillip Island.
+- Snorkel with tropical fish on the Great Barrier Reef, hang with the monkeys in Bali and meet the koalas on Phillip Island.

 - Go wild in some of the world’s best party spots in Koh Phangan, Koh Phi Phi, Kuta, Sydney and Cairns.